HydroModPy/HydroModPy/docs/_dev_notes/site_selection_file_inventory.md

 The intended workflow boundary is:

 1. site-selection workflow discovers or imports basin candidates;
-2. `hydromodpy.spatial.site_selection.reports.legacy_review` renders a map/HTML review;
+2. `hydromodpy.spatial.site_selection.reports.html` renders the manifest-based HTML review;
 3. selected rows are exported as a regional-lab-compatible site catalog;
 4. regional-lab/testbed expands sites into simulation/comparison cases.